h3rb/ZeroTypes/README.md

  - Nifty geometry helpers like distance and angle helpers for simple game AI
  - Utility functions galore

 Some contributions marked with other licenses or links to the tutorial it came from.
-Two that come to mind are Sean O'Neil and the guy who implemented Base64.
+Generally all were compatible with MIT or BSD, or were public domain.

+Contributors: Makoto Matsumoto and Takuji Nishimura, Sean O'Neil, Ken Perlin, NVIDIA, Daniel White, Alan Paeth, René Nyffenegger, dhPoware, Emil Persson (Humus)

 Examples
 ========